wenshuowang/wenshuowang.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->

 # Research
 My research **goal** is to develop analytically computable tools to semantically understand and predict human-involved interaction behaviors using data science and machine learning techniques, toward eco-safe deployments of artifical intelligent agents (e.g., autonomous cars) in the human cyber-physical systems (H-CPS), especially in Smart Cities.

 My research **interests** mainly focus on Cognitive Autonomy & Learning (CAL) --- combining human behavior analysis and prediction from insights of cognitive science with machine learning & AI techniques, as well as data science, to enable mobile robotic systems (e.g. intelligent vehicles) to reason competently about their own safety, thus making H-CPS more safe and smarter, including:

-* Big data science, Human behavior modeling and prediction, Cognition & perception, Human-robot interaction
+* Human behavior modeling and prediction, Cognition & perception, Human-robot interaction
 * Intelligent transportation, Autonomous driving, Multi-agent interaction, Advanced driver assistance systems
 * Bayesian statistics & machine learning, Stocastic processes, (Inverse) Reinforcement learning and optimal control